Tensor-Network Analysis of Root Patterns in the XXX Model with Open Boundaries: Zero roots

 At $\xi \ne 0$, the two boundary fields are non-parallel, so the system no longer possesses global $U(1)$ symmetry.
 The BAEs in Eq.~\eqref{eq:BAEs} are inhomogeneous, so their logarithmic form is unavailable.
 Nevertheless, we can still compute the zero roots with the BA-DMRG method.
 The results are presented in Fig.~\ref{fig:inhomogeneous-roots}, while the detailed numerical values of the roots and the auxiliary data are provided in Table~\ref{tab:tablec}.

 For large \(N\), \(\Lambda(u)\) is of high degree, and a poor choice of interpolation nodes can stall convergence.
 In the homogeneous case, we have verified that $\Lambda(u)$ of the transfer matrix obtained via DMRG is highly accurate (the relative error of $\Lambda(u)$ at $N=100$ computed by DMRG is no worse than $10^{-10}$).
 Based on this, it suffices to verify the accuracy of the iteration procedure.
 Consequently, the zero roots obtained by BA-DMRG demand an independent accuracy check.
 At large lattice sizes even sizeable displacements of some roots may leave the energy practically unchanged, so validation via the energy expression \eqref{eq:Eigenvalue2} is no longer sufficiently stringent.
+Moreover, directly checking the condition $\Lambda(z_j)=0$ is not a robust verification criterion in practice.
+For large $N$, $\Lambda(u)$ is a polynomial of degree $2N+2$, and the residual $|\Lambda(z_j)|$ can be highly sensitive to small errors in the root position.
+Indeed, if $z_j^\ast$ denotes the exact zero and $z_j$ is a nearby numerical root, then

+where $|\Lambda'(z_j^\ast)|$ may become very large for a high-degree polynomial.
+Consequently, even an accurate numerical root can give a sizable absolute residual.
+Therefore, the unnormalized value of $|\Lambda(z_j)|$ alone is not a reliable indicator of root accuracy.

-To test the reliability of the zero roots provided by BA-DMRG method, we therefore employ two independent tools: the maximum-modulus principle and the argument principle.
-The former exploits the local analytic properties of the function $\Lambda(u)$, whereas the latter directly counts the numbers of zeros and poles inside a closed contour.
+To verify the zero roots obtained by the BA-DMRG method, we instead employ two independent analytic tests: the maximum-modulus principle and the argument principle.
+The former uses the local analytic behavior of $\Lambda(u)$ near a candidate zero, while the latter directly counts the number of zeros enclosed by a closed contour.